pkgcraft/scallop/README.md

 ## Development

 Developing scallop requires recent versions of cargo and rust are installed along with a standard C compiler.
-Additionally, meson and ninja are required for shared library support.

 Note that using `cargo nextest` or another test runner that runs tests in separate processes is required, using `cargo test` will break as long as it